top of page

 • 19 min read

 The water had gone cold long before she stepped out, but she hadn’t noticed.
 The sound in her head had gone quieter too, the way the world sometimes goes still after a scream.
-In that silence, she thought of his voice again, always calm, always right, and told herself this might be what safety feels like, like silence that burns and soothes at once.
+In that silence, she thought of his voice again, always calm, always right, and told herself this might be what safety felt like, like silence that burned and soothed at once.

 Again, days became weeks and her body mended, mostly.

-The twins brought the era of temperature control with their birth.
+The truth was the twins brought the era of temperature control with their birth.

 Saoirse now stayed in Barcelona almost all the time, and Roman would fly in and out for a couple of days each month.
 They never talked about it, this new order, never decided together on the ridiculous schedule, but one day, it simply was.